paladin-t/b8/docs/manual.md

 ### Class

-BASIC8 supports [prototype-based](https://en.wikipedia.org/wiki/Prototype-based_programming) programming paradigm which is a kind of OOP (Object-Oriented Programming).
-When speaking of "class instance" or "prototype" in BASIC8, it all means the same thing.
+BASIC8 supports a [prototype-based](https://en.wikipedia.org/wiki/Prototype-based_programming) programming paradigm which is a kind of OOP (Object-Oriented Programming).
+When speaking of "class instance" or "prototype" in BASIC8, it means the same thing.
 This programming paradigm can also be known as "prototypal", "prototype-oriented", "classless", or "instance-based" programming.
 Use a pair of `CLASS`/`ENDCLASS` statements to define a class (a prototype object).
 Use `VAR` to declare a member variable of a class.
 It's able to define member function, a.k.a. "method" of a class with the `DEF`/`ENDDEF` statements as well.
-Write another prototype surrounding with a pair of brackets after a declaration statement to inherit from it (use it as a meta class).
-Use `NEW` to clone a new instance of a prototype.
+Write another prototype surrounding with a pair of brackets after a declaration statement to inherit from it (which means using it as a meta class).
+Use `NEW` to instantiate a new instance of a prototype.

 See the following example of class: